Tutorial: Security in Azure SQL Managed Instance using Azure AD server principals (logins)

 2. In Object Explorer, right-click the server and choose New Query.

-3. In the query window, use the following syntax to create an Azure AD user from an Azure AD server principal (login):
+3. In the query window, use the following syntax to create a user from a Microsoft Entra login:

 USE <Database Name> -- provide your database name